pattern-lab/website/patternlabsite/docs/command-line.md

     php builder/builder.php -g
       Iterates over the 'source' directories & files and generates the entire site a single time.
+      It also cleans the 'public' directory.

+    php builder/builder.php -gc
+      Iterates over the 'source' directories & files and generates the entire site a single time.
+      It also cleans the 'public' directory as well as generates CSS for each pattern.

     php builder/builder.php -w
       Generates the site like the -g flag and then watches for changes in the 'source' directories & files.
 Will re-generate files if they've changed.